-State Fire Marshal Offers Safety Tips Ahead of Music Festival SeasonConcertgoers: Be Sure Your Experience is Safe and Fun
+State Fire Marshal Offers Safety Tips Ahead of Music Festival SeasonRemembering Fire Safety Can Make Music Festivals Safe For Everyone

 NASHVILLE – With the official start of summer ahead, music lovers are counting down the days until the kick-off of Tennessee’s outdoor festival season.
-With events like Bonnaroo in Manchester, CMA Fest in Nashville, and Chattanooga’s Riverbend Festival, the Tennessee State Fire Marshal’s Office (SFMO) is reminding music fans to incorporate safety into their festival plans.
+Upcoming events like CMA Fest in Nashville (June 6-9), Bonnaroo in Manchester (June 13-16) and other festivals throughout the year, the Tennessee State Fire Marshal’s Office (SFMO) is reminding music fans to always incorporate safety into their festival plans.

 Before heading to a venue, consider these important tips to stay safe and healthy while enjoying your favorite musicians:

 1. Do Your Research & Follow the Rules